Sensitivity of Parity-violating Electron Scattering to a Dark Photon

 These results suggest that it would be extremely valuable to have a dedicated program to test for the existence of a dark photon.

+We would like to acknowledge helpful correspondence with Xiaochao Zheng.
 This work was supported by the University of Adelaide and the Australian Research Council through the Centre of Excellence for Dark Matter Particle Physics (CE200100008) and Discovery Project DP180100497 (AWT).